AdyKalra/TestingToolsviaTestPyramid/NFR.md

 * Sitespeed - Sitespeed.io is a set of Open Source tools that helps make your web pages faster.
 The coach gives you performance advice based on best practices for your site.
 Browsertime collects metrics and HAR files from your browser.
 Chrome-HAR creates a HAR file from Chrome Debugging Protocol data.
 Compare makes it easy to find regressions comparing HAR files.
 PageXray converts a HAR file to a usable JSON structure that tells you more about your page.
 And finally sitespeed.io is the main tool that uses all the previously mentioned tools and add supports for testing multiple pages as well as adds the ability to report the metrics to a TSDB (Graphite and InfluxDB). https://www.sitespeed.io/

+* Perfomatic - The Mozilla graph server is used to understand how multiple performance metrics change over time.
+It is a web application for creating graphs of performance test results for a user-configurable combination of branch, operating system and machine.https://wiki.mozilla.org/Perfomatic

 ### Security
 * NetCraft - Web Application Security Testing.
 Netcraft’s Web Application Testing service is an internet security audit, performed by experienced security professionals.
 A key feature of the service, and one which cannot be covered by relying solely on automated testing, is application testing.https://www.netcraft.com/security-testing/web-application/